ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 What is the recovery time for DSAEK?

-DSAEK corneal transplant requires 2-3 weeks to fully recover and gradually improve noticeable clear vision within 3 months, depending on the individual's physical condition based on patient-factor variables, such as disease severities, and the duration of postoperative corneal edema.
-These differ from traditional corneal transplants, which may take months or even years for maximum restoration of the vision.
+DSAEK corneal transplant requires 2-3 weeks to recover and gradually improve noticeably clear vision within 3 months, depending on patient-factor variables, such as disease severity and the duration of postoperative corneal edema.
+These differ from traditional corneal transplants, which may take several months or even years for maximum restoration of the vision.

 the advantage of DSAEK